-

 Thrift Style

 Thrift Style explores the reuse of feed sacks to make clothing and other household objects and illuminates how the “upcycling” of these bags mutually benefitted twentieth-century consumers and businesses.
-With forty-one works from patterns to garments, it serves as an example of past ingenuity that can inform today’s efforts towards sustainability.- Folk Art & Design History & Culture
+With forty-one works from patterns to garments, it serves as an example of past ingenuity that can inform today’s efforts towards sustainability.- Design History Humanities Intergenerational Popular Culture Textile Arts/Fiber Arts

 - Low